cmeeren/Cvdm.ErrorHandling/README.md

 ```

 Things seem to work fine when the right-hand side is `Async<_>` or `Result<_,_>`.

+### Using this library in a Fable project

+This library includes its source code in the Nuget package and has no further dependencies so it can be used with the [Fable](http://fable.io) F# to Javascript transpiler.
+In Fable projects, module-wide AutoOpen instructions as used by this libary can fail - in this case just add an explicit open statement (`open Cvdm.ErrorHandling`).

 ### A technical note on overload resolution